GET NEW RECIPES IN YOUR INBOX →

 You just need to cut through the fat to prevent the meat from curling and stay flat during browning.
 It doesn’t have to be perfect and you may skip if you’d like.
 Let me know if you have any other questions.

-5. Judy Peters
+3. Judy Peters says

 4 stars